"As each person has received a gift, use it to serve one another, as good stewards of God's grace. Who ever speaks,

 - 1 Peter 4:10-11

-Ryan has been on staff at CCC since 2016, when he moved to Round Rock with his wife, Janie, and daughters Abigail and Kaitlyn to serve as Student Minister.
+Ryan has been on staff at CCC since 2016, when he moved to Round Rock with his wife, Janie, and daughters Abigail, Kaitlyn, Eleanor, and Kensington to serve as Student Minister.
 Ryan as a Bachelor's Degree in Christian Ministry from the University of Mary Hardin-Baylor and an MA in Christian Education from Southwestern Baptist Theological Seminary.
 He's served in several churches in the Dallas and central Texas areas.

 Ryan enjoys teaching the Bible, running, playing guitar, and spending time with his family.
-The Trask's are expecting the birth of their third child, Eleanor, in April 2017.
 Ryan loves being a "girl dad" and enjoys teaching his daughters an appreciation of super heroes.

 "I truly believe that students aren't just the future of the church, they are the 'now' of the church.
 We don't want student ministry to be a holding tank for teens that releases them upon graduation unprepared to follow Christ.
 I want to equip students to love and passionately follow Jesus right now and into adulthood."